Satiation in Fisher Markets and Approximation of Nash Social Welfare: Abstract

 \section{Abstract}

-We present the first constant-factor approximation algorithm for maximizing the Nash social welfare when allocating indivisible items to agents with budget-additive valuation functions.
-Budget-additive valuations represent an important class of submodular functions.
-They have attracted a lot of research interest in recent years due to many interesting applications.
-For every $\eps > 0$, our algorithm obtains a $(2.404 + \eps)$-approximation in time polynomial in the input size and $1/\eps$.

-Our algorithm relies on rounding an approximate equilibrium in a linear Fisher market where sellers have \emph{earning limits} (upper bounds on the amount of money they want to earn) and buyers have \emph{utility limits} (upper bounds on the amount of utility they want to achieve).
-In contrast to markets with \emph{either} earning \emph{or} utility limits, these markets have not been studied before.
+We study linear Fisher markets with satiation.
+In these markets, sellers have \emph{earning limits} and buyers have \emph{utility limits}.
+Beyond natural applications in economics, these markets arise in the context of maximizing Nash social welfare when allocating indivisible items to agents.
+In contrast to markets with \emph{either} earning \emph{or} utility limits, markets with both limits have not been studied before.
 They turn out to have fundamentally different properties.

-Although the existence of equilibria is not guaranteed, we show that the market instances arising from the Nash social welfare problem always have an equilibrium.
-Further, we show that the set of equilibria is not convex, answering a question of \cite{ColeDGJMVY17}.
-We design an FPTAS to compute an approximate equilibrium, a result that may be of independent interest.
+In general, existence of competitive equilibria is not guaranteed.
+We identify a natural property of markets (termed \emph{money clearing}) that implies existence.
+We show that the set of equilibria is not always convex, answering a question of \cite{ColeDGJMVY17}.
+We design an FPTAS to compute an approximate equilibrium and prove that the problem of computing an exact equilibrium lies in the intersection of complexity classes \classPLS\ and \classPPAD.
+For a constant number of buyers or goods, we give a polynomial-time algorithm to compute an exact equilibrium.

+We show how (approximate) equilibria can be rounded and provide the first constant-factor approximation algorithm (with a factor of $2.404$) for maximizing Nash social welfare when agents have budget-additive valuations.
+Finally, we significantly improve the approximation hardness for additive valuations to $\sqrt{8/7} > 1.069$ (over 1.00008 in~\cite{Lee17}).

 {\tilde{U}} {\tilde{u}} {\tilde{\mathcal M}}